Go back

 When to Choose the L40

-Teams running production inference APIs, fine-tuning smaller models, or experimenting with a range of model sizes will find the L40 cost-effective.
-It combines Ada Lovelace efficiency, FP8 support, and lower power draw to deliver strong performance per dollar.
+The L40 is the right choice for inference throughput and cost efficiency.
+Teams running production inference APIs, fine-tuning smaller models, or keeping costs low will find the L40 a strong fit.
+It combines Ada Lovelace efficiency, FP8 support, and lower power draw for strong performance per dollar.

 When to Choose the A100